-As a condition of membership and privileges, medical staff members, APP's and non-members with clinical privileges shall continuously meet the requirements for professional conduct established in these Bylaws and the Medical Staff's Rules and Regulations and policies.
+As a condition of membership and privileges, medical staff members, APP's and non-members with clinical privileges shall continuously meet the requirements for a culture of safety, quality of care, and professional conduct established in these Bylaws and the Medical Staff's Rules and Regulations and policies.
 Allegations of harassment, discrimination, unprofessional or disruptive conduct shall be reviewed and addressed if verified.

-ARTICLE III CATEGORIES OF MEMBERSHIP
+ARTICLE 3 CATEGORIES OF MEMBERSHIP